perfecttodo/nextjs/ALBUMS_FEATURE.md

 **Features:**
 - Displays existing albums filtered by category and group
 - Provides option to create new albums inline
-- Shows "Single" option for individual audio files
+- Shows "Single" option for individual episodes
 - Handles album selection and creation

 **Props:**